mages/ChainLadder/README.md

 # ChainLadder

-ChainLadder is an R package providing methods which are typically used in insurance claims reserving, including:
+ChainLadder is an R package providing methods and models which are typically used in insurance claims reserving, including:

 - Mack-, Munich- and Bootstrap-chain-ladder models
 - General multivariate chain ladder models